KamaranL/bunsh/README.md

 See [examples](/examples/README.md#examples)

+## Validity

+Everyone has doubts, see [my wiki page](https://github.com/KamaranL/KamaranL/wiki#validation) on validation if you're like everyone :smile:

 [^1]: Most, if not all, of the listed dependencies come pre-installed on MacOS and a good number of Linux distributions- provided for transparency.

-[^2]: Everyone has doubts, see [my wiki page](https://github.com/KamaranL/KamaranL/wiki#validation) on validation if you're like everyone.

-[^3]: Take a look at [this file](https://github.com/KamaranL/bunsh/blob/main/examples/src/public/greet) to see how decorators can be used.
+[^2]: Take a look at [this file](https://github.com/KamaranL/bunsh/blob/main/examples/src/public/greet) to see how decorators can be used.